JUnit : Calculator Test Case Example

-In this post, we will look at a Simple Calculator Test case example for writing JUnit Tests.
-This tutorial helps beginners to understand writing and executing JUnit Tests.
+We will examine a Simple Calculator Test case example for writing JUnit Tests.
+This tutorial helps beginners understand how to write and execute JUnit Tests.

 Calculator class

 The Calculator class is the class to be tested.
-The class contains mathematical methods like add, subtract, multiply, divide methods that need to be tested.
-We will write JUnit test methods to test the methods.
+The class contains mathematical methods, including adding, subtracting, multiplying, and dividing.
+We will write JUnit test methods to test these methods.

 Calculator User Story